OpenWork-NZ/mdwg/docs/_defs/MetadataForServicesGuide.md

 \pagebreak

 ## Introduction
 Metadata is often defined as "Data about resources" - in this case, data about spatial service resources.
-This best practice guide represensents a consensus about creating metadata for spatial services in Australia and New Zealand.
+This best practice guide represents a consensus about creating metadata for spatial services in Australia and New Zealand.

-It may be useful to think of this metadata standand, ISO 19115-1, as a language - a vocabulary and a grammar - that even a machine can understand.
-We select select from this language the words and structures we need to communicate what we need to about a spatial resource.
-Because it is highly structured, we can compare combine and contrast this with other simularly  structured data.
+It may be useful to think of this metadata standard, ISO 19115-1, as a language - a vocabulary and a grammar - that even a machine can understand.
+We select from this language the words and structures we need to communicate what we need to about a spatial resource.
+Because it is highly structured, we can compare combine and contrast this with other similarly structured data.
 As with any language there exists dialects.
 Think of this as as a guide to the Australian and New Zealand dialect of ISO 19115-1.

 An external best practice pattern to which we should endeavour to adhere is the web built on linkages.
 These linkages are expressed as unique identifiers known as URLs or Resolvable URIs.
 Where identifiers exist, they should resolve to a location on the web.
-Two basic question for us to keep in mind when creating metadata become, "Can I create an identifier and linkage to unabmigously describe this aspect of my resource?" and “To what should these identifiers resolve?”
+Two basic questions for us to keep in mind when creating metadata become, "Can I create an identifier and linkage to unambiguously describe this aspect of my resource?" and “To what should these identifiers resolve?”
 The answers depend on the situation.
 If we can answer the first question in the affirmative, then this strengthens the authority of our metadata and makes it easier to maintain - similar to normalising a database and providing a known one point of truth.
 In the second question, this often prompts the question of, “should this identifier link me to the resource or the metadata for that resource?”
-If it is for the resource, what should the end point of that link be?
+If it is for the resource, what should the endpoint of that link be?

 ### Linking to documents vs data.
 The web is called the web because it is built on linking documents.
 This ability should be used whenever possible.
-But linking human readable documents like web pages and PDFs is different than linking to data and service resources.
+But linking human-readable documents like web pages and PDFs is different than linking to data and service resources.
 To what we link becomes much more nuanced.
 Do we really what to link to a spatial data resource that may be over a terabyte in size or a file, the contents of which is binary data that our browser knows not what to do with?
-Unless specifically told otherwise, web users expect links to deliver human readable documents.
+Unless specifically told otherwise, web users expect links to deliver human-readable documents.

 ### Consider the Audience
 What do I need to say about this resource so that people understand what it is and how it may fit their needs?

 What needs to be said and documented may vary by the audience to whom you are speaking.
 Keep your primary audience in mind.
-Ususally, the audience is best thought of as those who are most likely to make use of your spatial service.
+Usually, the audience is best thought of as those who are most likely to make use of your spatial service.
 These may likely be people in your same or similar domain.
-These are your high value users.
+These are your high-value users.
 Make sure you support their needs.

 Let the question, “what does my audience need to know about this spatial resource?” guide your selection of elements which to populate.
 This question should also be used to guide how one populates these elements.
-However, in such a structured language, most elements with the exception of abstract, purpose and a few others, the contents of particular metadata elements is less of an issue.
+However, in such a structured language, most elements except abstract, purpose and a few others, the contents of particular metadata elements is less of an issue.

-Do not forget that there are other unknown potential users of you service.
-Let software create simplified versions of what you are saying present this to general audience as much as feasible.
+Do not forget that there are other unknown potential users of your service.
+Let software create simplified versions of what you are saying present this to the general audience as much as feasible.
 CSW will automatically create a simplified Dublin Core version of your metadata for a more general audience.

-Finally, keep in mind that the most important audience may be in fact yourself or your own organisation.
+Finally, keep in mind that the most important audience may be yourself or your organisation.
 Write metadata that is useful to you when you find this service and need to use and fix it 5 or 10 years later or need to hand it off to a colleague.

 \pagebreak